 Where can I sell my Bitcoin fast?

-You can sell Bitcoins on CEXs, DEXs, P2P markets, and in over the counter trading organizations.
+You can sell Bitcoins on CEXs, DEXs, P2P exchanges, and through over-the-counter trading organizations.

 How much do you get charged to sell Bitcoin?

 Most services will ask you to pay a small commission, typically between 0% and 1.5% of the sum per trade.
 Changelly is famous for its low fees — check it out yourself.

 Can I cash out Bitcoin to my bank account?